Hopf-Galois module structure of degree p extensions of p-adic fields: Preliminaries

-Among the separable Hopf-Galois extensions that are not necessarily Galois, we are especially interested in almost classically Galois extensions, which are those separable extensions $L/K$ for which $G'$ admits a normal complement $J$ within $G$, so that $G=J\rtimes G'$.
+Among the separable Hopf-Galois extensions that are not necessarily Galois, there are those, like the degree $p$ extensions considered in this paper, that are known in the literature as almost classically Galois.
+These are those separable extensions $L/K$ for which $G'$ admits a normal complement $J$ within $G$, so that $G=J\rtimes G'$.
 The fixed field $M=\widetilde{L}^J$ will be referred to as the Galois complement of $L/K$.
 Using Greither-Pareigis theory, it is proved that an almost classically Galois extension is Hopf-Galois and it admits a specific Hopf-Galois structure which, in the case that $J$ is abelian, is given by where $G'$ acts on $M$ by means of its classical action on $\widetilde{L}$ and on $J$ by conjugation (which is actually an action because $J$ is a normal subgroup).

-Recall that two extensions $L/K$, $M/K$ are linearly disjoint if the compositum $LM$ is canonically isomorphic to the tensor product $L\otimes_KM$.
+Recall that two extensions $L/K$, $M/K$ are linearly disjoint if the compositum $LM$ is canonically isomorphic to the tensor product $L\otimes_KM$ as $K$-algebras.
 If in addition $H$ is a $K$-Hopf algebra endowing $L$ with $H$-module algebra structure, then $H\otimes_KM$ is an $M$-Hopf algebra endowing $LM$ with $H\otimes_KM$-module algebra structure and $L/K$ is $H$-Galois if and only if $LM/M$ is $H\otimes_KM$-Galois.
-A particular instance of this phenomenon occurs for almost classically Galois extensions, which are linearly disjoint with the Galois complement, and their compositum is the normal closure.
+A particular instance of this phenomenon occurs for an almost classically Galois extension, which is linearly disjoint with its Galois complement, and their compositum is the normal closure.